lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 The effect of an action modifier or a reaction card lasts for the duration of the current action.
 Also remember that the same minion cannot play the same action modifier or reaction card more than once per action.

+#### Non Repeatable Action

+If a minion manages to unlock after they have acted, they can perform another action later in the turn.
+But there are some limitations as to which actions a minion can undertake multiple times:

+- A minion cannot bleed twice in the same turn (see [Bleed](#bleed)).
+- A minion cannot perform two political actions in the same turn (see [Political Action](#political-action)).
+- A minion cannot play the same action card twice in the same turn (see [Action Card](#action-card-or-card-in-play)).
+- A minion cannot use the action provided by a card in play twice in the same turn (see [Performing an Action](#performing-an-action)).

 #### 1. Announce the Action

 All details of the action are defined when the action is announced, including the target(s), the cost, the effects, and so on.
 Any card required for the action is played (face up) at this time.
 Lock the acting minion (only ready unlocked minions can perform actions).

-**EXCEPTION:** Any decisions to be made for a referendum are not announced until the action succeeds (see [The Political Action](#the-political-action)).
+**Exception:** Any decisions to be made for a referendum are not announced until the action succeeds (see [The Political Action](#the-political-action)).

-The action card stays in limbo until the action reaches resolution (blocked or successful), whence card is burned or put in play, as appropriate.
+The action card (if any) stays in limbo until the action reaches resolution (blocked or successful), whence card is put in the ash heap or in play, as appropriate.

 > During Sarah’s minion phase, she decides that one of her unlocked minions, Belinde, will take an action to bleed her prey, Alexis.
 > Sarah locks Belinde and says, “Belinde bleeds Alexis for 1 (meaning 1 pool).”